chisui/dakka/thesis/main.md

 The Monad which models an Actors action is also a typeclass, that has roughly the form `class Monad m => ActorContext m`.
 In contrast `ActorContext` could also be defined as a concrete data type that implements `Monad`.
 This `ActorContext` is an *mtl* style Monad class, which makes it possible to have different implementations of Actor systems at once.
-This makes it possible for example to create one implementation that is meant for testing Actors and another one that actually performs these actions inside of a distributed Actor system.
+This the creation of one implementation that is meant for testing Actors and another one that actually performs these actions inside of a distributed Actor system.
 Defining the Monad as an typeclass also makes it possible to use different backends without rewriting the actors themselves.
 One such backend may be *cloud-haskell*.
 Implementations for testing are also just different backends in this architecture.